Skip Navigation

 Dana-Farber's Sun Safety/Skin Cancer Prevention Program works to reduce the incidence of skin cancer in Massachusetts through free education and free skin screenings for the public.

 Tobacco use is the number one risk factor for lung cancer.
 In the United States, tobacco use is linked to about 90 percent of lung cancer deaths, according to the Centers for Disease Control and Prevention.
-As part of our comprehensive approach to reduce smoking and tobacco-related cancers, Dana-Farber provides several clinical programs to patients and community members, including smoking cessation counseling, lung cancer screening, and treatment.
+As part of our comprehensive approach to reduce smoking and tobacco-related cancers, Dana-Farber provides tobacco cessation counseling to Whittier Street Health Center patients.

 Dana-Farber in the Community